FranciscoMimicaPorras/Reproducible-Research-Assignment/README.md

-# Reproducible-Research-Assignment-Activity Monitoring devices and patterns.
+# Reproducible-Research-Assignment-Activity Monitoring devices and their patterns.

 Introduction